A topic from the subject of Isolation in Chemistry.

 1. The mixture is spun at high speeds in a centrifuge.

-2. Heavier or larger particles move towards the periphery of the tube.
+2. Heavier or denser particles move towards the periphery of the tube (forming a pellet), while lighter particles remain closer to the center (in the supernatant).

-3. The supernatant liquid containing the desired component is collected.
+3. The supernatant liquid (containing the desired component, or the pellet) is then collected.

 Crystallization

-1. The impure substance is dissolved in a solvent.
+1. The impure substance is dissolved in a suitable solvent.

-2. The solution is cooled or evaporated until the substance precipitates out as crystals.
+2. The solution is slowly cooled or the solvent is evaporated, causing the substance to precipitate out as crystals.
+Slow cooling is preferred to obtain larger, purer crystals.

 3. The crystals are filtered and washed to remove impurities.